skit-ai/kaldi-serve/README.md

 **Key Features**:

-- Supports real-time streaming (uni & bi-directional) and batch audio recognition.
+- Real-time streaming (uni & bi-directional) recognition.
+- Batched audio recognition on GPU.
-- Thread-safe concurrent queue to handle multiple audio streams.
+- Thread-safe concurrent Decoder queue for server environments.
 - RNNLM lattice rescoring.
-- N-best alternatives with LM and AM costs.
-- Word level timings and confidence scores.
+- N-best alternatives with AM/LM costs, word-level timings and confidence scores.
+- Easily extensible for custom applications.

-## Getting Started
+## Installation

-### Setup
+### Build from Source

 Make sure you have the following dependencies installed on your system before beginning the build process: